 - I’ve seen many people suffering from it

 I hope this post is going to help you temporarily address the issue until there is an official update to the Facebook Messenger application.
+This quick fix will allow you to resolve the problem without having to restore your iPhone or your Watch to its factory settings.

 Fixing the Messenger app on Apple Watch